What is Teetotaler’s Meaning & Definition? Someone Who Never Drinks Alcohol Is A Teetotaler.

 Nevertheless, just before the American Temperance Union advocated for people to abstain from alcohol, the Preston Temperance Society in England was also part of the temperance campaign by supporting others to not drink.
 Those who signed the pledge to do this were asked to write a “T” alongside their signature to signify “total abstinence.”
 The capital letter “T” in addition to the word “total” led to the name T-totalers, otherwise known as teetotalers.

 Whether you have struggled with alcoholism in the past (and hopefully received medical and professional rehab treatment) and are now sober, or you’ve never had a drink in your life, you can choose to be a teetotaler.
-But if you’re currently struggling with alcoholism, there are resources available to guide and help you achieve long-term sobriety.
+However, if you’re currently struggling with alcoholism, there are resources available to guide and help you achieve long-term sobriety.
 Don’t let a fight with alcohol abuse control you.
 Please reach out to get the help that you need today.

 Long-term alcohol abuse creates lots of consequences, and alcoholism is the most common one.
 According to the Substance Abuse and Mental Health Service Administration (SAMHSA) , in 2019, over 14.5 million individuals ages 12 and older struggled with alcohol use disorder.
 There’s also a growing awareness regarding the dangers of heavy drinking, including the risk of weight gain, liver disease, cardiovascular disease, mental illness, and cancer.

-Now that there are more teetotalers, both as celebrities and public figures, the health benefits of being teetotal are becoming more visible.
-Below are the reasons why you may want to be considered as a teetotaler and why abstinence from drinking alcohol is a good thing.
+Now that there are more teetotalers, both celebrities and public figures, the health benefits of being teetotal are becoming more visible.
+Below are the reasons why you may want to be considered a teetotaler and why abstinence from drinking alcohol is a good thing.

 One of the most obvious signs and symptoms of alcohol use disorder is dehydration.
 Alcohol is a diuretic, meaning it prevents the body from holding onto fluids, which can lead to dehydration.
 When someone is focused on drinking, they also usually forget to drink water.
 Not only can this cause uncomfortable side effects later on, but it can even contribute to neck and back pain.
 Individuals who drink while partying are also at risk of becoming dehydrated to the point where they end up in the emergency room.

-Improved Sleeping Pattern
+3. Improved Sleeping Pattern

 Although alcohol can make people sleepy and keep them unconscious for hours, this doesn’t necessarily qualify as good sleep.
 The amount of time a person spends in REM (rapid eye movement) sleep, and slow-wave sleep, matters.
 Slow-wave sleep is linked with deep sleeping, and REM sleep is the cycle during which a person dreams the most.
 Drinking too much booze can cause an irregularity between these two cycles, reducing the latter and prolonging the former.
 In the long run, the lack of sleep is not only harmful but can lead to irritability and more drinking.

-Avoid Relationship Problems
+4. Avoid Relationship Problems